jtonic/js_ecosystem_for_the_impatient/docs_src/mine/knowledge.md

 Vue devtool assign a global variable to each vue (root) instance and vue component, such as `$vm0`.
 One can use this variable to inspect its fields/methods.

+One case when this global variable is useful is, for instance, when we want to trigger the beforeDestroy and destroyed lifecycle hooks.
+In this case `$vm0.$destroy()` function could be called from chrome devtool console.

 ## <span style='color:magenta'>Vue.js

 ### Common vue.js directives